 702-6960

 It took a while to get here, but the staff of Guyutes has quickly established the restaurant as the place for late-night drinks and dining on always-busy 23rd Street.
 And the menu is clearly the crazed fever dream of someone with a culinary degree and a case of the munchies.
 Cheetos-crusted chicken in The Pip wrap?
 Ham, Tabasco-marinated pineapple and jalapeño on the Ring of Fire pizza?
-Yes, its real, and its spectacular.
+Yes, it’s real, and it’s spectacular.

 Chae